rachelcluke/art-aesthete-quiz/README.md

 2. As a user, I want to be able to choose the difficulty of the quiz.
 3. As a user, I want to be able to easily navigate through the website.
 4. As a user, I want to be able to know if my chosen quiz answers are correct.
-5. As a user, I want to know what my current and final quiz scores are.
+5. As a user, I want to know what my final quiz score is.

 ## Site Owners Goals